-Looking to brush up your German but don’t have a lot of time?
+Looking to brush up on German but don’t have a lot of time?

 1. Freaky Flicks

-Easiest way to put in a solid 90 minutes of refreshing your conversational German skills?
+Easiest way to put in a solid 90 minutes of German language refresher?

 Let’s face it: if you’re going to watch a movie in another language, why not make it a bizarre one?
 Or one that offers you some cool, unexpected insight into German culture?